Successful ABM Campaigns: Tips and Creative Examples

 Shorter sales cycles

-In account-based marketing, the cycle length is shortened as all prospects are nurtured simultaneously.
+In ABM, the cycle length is shortened as all prospects are nurtured simultaneously.
 Rather than waiting around to contact the person who can actually make a decision, ABM allows you to reach the right person faster.

 Fewer wasted resources